bakerjonas/python-tutorials/Sympy/Sympy.rst

 About SympPy
 ----------------------------------------------------------

-* SymPy was stared by Ondrej Certik in 2005.
+* SymPy was started by Ondrej Certik in 2005.
 * SymPy is a Python library for symbolic mathematics.
-* Sympy aims to become a full-featured computer algebra system (CAS).
+* SymPy aims to become a full-featured computer algebra system (CAS).
 * SymPy aims to be comprehensible and easily extensible.
 * SymPy is written entirely in Python and does not require any external libraries.